yochannah/carpentries.org/_posts/2021/08/2021-08-10-incubator-lesson-spotlight-julia-novice.md

 ## How You Can Help Develop This Lesson

-We are looking for input in any form.
+We are looking for people
+ * reviewing the lesson
+ * teaching the lesson
+ * adding content (e.g. multiple dispatch)
+ * providing more visuals and interactive content

 Join [the _juliaswc_ channel](https://swcarpentry.slack.com/archives/CBJ8C7NE6) in [The Carpentries Slack workspace](https://swc-slack-invite.herokuapp.com/) or open an issue on [the lesson repository on GitHub](https://github.com/carpentries-incubator/julia-novice)